William Carey University: School of Pharmacy

-The School of Pharmacy anticipates its inaugural class starting in July 2018, pending approval for Precandidate Status from the Accreditation Council for Pharmacy Education.
+The School of Pharmacy matriculated its inaugural class starting in July 2018.
+It has received approval for Continuing Accreditation Status from the Accreditation Council for Pharmacy Education (ACPE) through June 30, 2027.

 The inaugural class of 58 students had orientation at the Tradition Campus on July 19-20th of 2018.
 The three-story, 33,000-square-foot Pharmacy Building has a price tag of $7 million.
-Carey has an accelerated program that last two years and 10 months.
-Students will be taking classes year-round in four terms of 10 weeks each.
-Carey's is one of only 11 accelerated programs in the nation.
-It is the only such program in Mississippi, Alabama and Louisiana.
+Carey has an accelerated program that last 2 years and 10 months.
+Students will be taking classes year-round in four terms of 11 weeks each.
+The School of Pharmacy is one of only 11 accelerated Doctor of Pharmacy programs in the nation.
+It is the only such program on the Gulf Coast comprising southern Mississippi, southwestern Alabama, and southeastern Louisiana.

 Student life

-The Student Government Association, SGA, is the head of all campus organizations.
-The SGA hosts Welcome Week, Homecoming Week (along with the Alumni office), and various activities throughout the year.
+The Student Government Association hosts Welcome Week, Homecoming Week (along with the Alumni office), and various activities throughout the year.
 In addition to activities, the SGA works as a liaison between the students and administration.

 William Carey University operates in accordance with its Baptist affiliation and has many programs for its 4000 students.
 CareyBSU offers Bible studies, ministry to the surrounding area and apartments, mission opportunities, and "Priority Lunch."
 It also offers CampusLink which is a worship service time.

 The university is served by a newspaper, The Cobbler, which publishes once a month and alternates between a print and online edition.
 The Cobbler has been in existence since the 1950s; prior to the name change to WCU, it was known as The Scissors and operated from the 1920s until the 1950s.

 The name of the yearbook is The Crusader (it was known as The Pine Burr in the MWC days).
 There is also a literary magazine, The Indigo and an alumni magazine, Carey.